 Total number of deer counted inside each park was combined with number of deer counted within a 1,500-ft buffer outside each park to determine a total population index adjusted for park size, reported as number of deer per square mile for each park.
 Additionally, a surplus population index was estimated using an initial range of 15 to 25 deer per square mile as a tolerable upper limit population threshold for Metroparks deer herds.
 This range was established as a preliminary population target based on multiyear observations from other Ohio park districts that have previously implemented deer management programs as well as expert opinion gathered from wildlife biologists from state and federal agencies, other Ohio park districts, and Metroparks staff.

-The latest infrared and snow count surveys were conducted in November and December 2016, respectively.
-Fall 2017 population estimates were determined for each park using the following formula:
+Infrared and snow count surveys were conducted in November and December 2016, respectively.
+Fall 2018 population estimates were determined for each park using the following formula:

-$$N{2017} = [PC + (PC PF PR FB FS)] AS / DP$$
+N2018 = [PE + (PE PF PR FB FS)] AS / DP

 where: